Coaxial Cable vs Fiber Optic: A Comprehensive Analysis

 In these hubs, servers handle tasks like user authentication, assigning IP addresses, routing data to and from the internet backbone, and balancing network loads.
 When an employee at your business requests a web page, the cable modem passes the request through the coaxial line to these servers.

-Splitters and Amplifiers
+Splitters & Amplifiers

 The coaxial cable signal weakens the further it travels, so additional components are needed to maintain your connection.
 Splitters divide the cable connection into multiple output ports when reaching a neighborhood node.
 Amplifiers strengthen the signal at periodic intervals to ensure it maintains adequate power.
 Together, these devices allow a coaxial network to serve multiple businesses and homes in a geographic area effectively.